Nonye2K3/chia/INSTALL.md

 | Jump to: | [MacOS](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#MacOS) | [Ubuntu](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#ubuntudebian) | [WSL2](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#WSL2) | [Amazon Linux 2](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#amazon-linux-2) | [CentOS/RHEL](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#centosrhel-77-or-newer) | [Other platforms](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#other-install-methods-and-environments) |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: |

 All keys and plots from version prior to Beta 1.8 are deprecated and can be deleted.
-Windows users on pre-Haswell and Pentium Skylake CPUs have known issues that you need to [manually patch](https://github.com/Chia-Network/chia-blockchain/wiki/Windows-pre-Haswell-1.8-workaround).
+Plots from both Beta 1.8 and 1.9 should work on mainnet.
+Keys from 1.8 should automatically migrate to 1.9.

 # Windows

-Install the Windows installer - [Chia Blockchain Windows](https://download.chia.net/beta-1.8-win64/ChiaSetup-0.1.8.exe) - **NOTE:** pre-Haswell (e.g. prior to ~2014) and Pentium Skylake CPUs need to **apply [patches](https://github.com/Chia-Network/chia-blockchain/wiki/Windows-pre-Haswell-1.8-workaround)** after installing.
+Install the Windows installer - [Chia Blockchain Windows](https://download.chia.net/beta-1.9-win64/ChiaSetup-0.1.9.exe)

 As the Chia code signing certificate is new you will likely have to ask to keep the download a couple of times and when you run the installer, you will have to choose "More Info" and "Run Anyway" to be able to run the installer.
 There is no need to use the command line.